Sultan Aliev: ProFC

 Aliev started his MMA career in ProFC in April 2011.
-He defeated Sergey Guzev on April 9, 2011 at ProFC 14 via unanimous decision.
+He defeated Sergey Guzev on April 9, 2011, at ProFC 14 via unanimous decision.

-Aliev defeated Armenian MMA prospect Hracho Darpinyan on July 2, 2011 at ProFC: Union Nation Cup Final via unanimous decision.
+Aliev defeated Armenian MMA prospect Hracho Darpinyan on July 2, 2011, at ProFC: Union Nation Cup Final via unanimous decision.

-Aliev defeated Fuad Gadyrov on September 26, 2011 at ProFC: Grand Prix Global.
+Aliev defeated Fuad Gadyrov on September 26, 2011, at ProFC: Grand Prix Global.
 He won via KO in the second round.

-Aliev defeated taekwondo black belt Marcin Elsner on December 10, 2011 at ProFC: Grand Prix Global Finals.
+Aliev defeated taekwondo black belt Marcin Elsner on December 10, 2011, at ProFC: Grand Prix Global Finals.
 He won via TKO in the first round.

 Bellator MMA

 In 2013, Aliev was announced as one of the participants of the Bellator Season 8 Middleweight tournament.

-Aliev debuted on February 14, 2013 at Bellator 89 where he faced Mikkel Parlo in the quarterfinal round.
+Aliev debuted on February 14, 2013, at Bellator 89 where he faced Mikkel Parlo in the quarterfinal round.
 Aliev won the fight via unanimous decision to advance to the semifinals.

-In the semifinals, Aliev faced Doug Marshall on March 7, 2013 at Bellator 92.
+In the semifinals, Aliev faced Doug Marshall on March 7, 2013, at Bellator 92.
 Despite controlling the fight via his wrestling, Aliev lost via split decision, resulting in his first professional MMA loss.

 Ultimate Fighting Championship

-On May 7, 2014 it was announced that Aliev had signed a contract with the UFC.
+On May 7, 2014, it was announced that Aliev had signed a contract with the UFC.

-Aliev made his promotional debut against Kenny Robertson in a welterweight bout on January 24, 2015 at UFC on Fox 14.
+Aliev made his promotional debut against Kenny Robertson in a welterweight bout on January 24, 2015, at UFC on Fox 14.
 He lost the fight via knockout in the first round.

-Aliev was expected to face Hyun Gyu Lim on August 20, 2016 at UFC 202.
+Aliev was expected to face Hyun Gyu Lim on August 20, 2016, at UFC 202.
 However, Aliev pulled out of the fight in early August citing a wrist injury and was replaced by promotional newcomer Mike Perry.

-Aliev faced Bojan Veličković on December 17, 2016 at UFC on Fox 22.
+Aliev faced Bojan Veličković on December 17, 2016, at UFC on Fox 22.
 He won the fight via split decision.

 Aliev was expected to face Nordine Taleb on 16 December 2017 at UFC on FOX 26.
 However, Aliev was removed from the card in early December due to alleged visa issues restricting his ability to travel and was replaced by Danny Roberts.

-Aliev faced Warlley Alves on May 12, 2018 at UFC 224.
+Aliev faced Warlley Alves on May 12, 2018, at UFC 224.
 He lost the fight via TKO due to a doctor stoppage at the end of the second round.

-Aliev was expected to face Lyman Good on November 3, 2018 at UFC 230.
-However, it was reported on October 19, 2018 that Aliev pulled out from the event citing injury and he was replace by Ben Saunders.
+Aliev was expected to face Lyman Good on November 3, 2018, at UFC 230.
+However, it was reported on October 19, 2018, that Aliev pulled out from the event citing injury and he was replaced by Ben Saunders.

-Aliev was expected to face Emil Weber Meek on April 20, 2019 at UFC Fight Night 149.
-However, on March 3, 2019 it was announced that Meek withdrew from the bout due to undisclosed reasons and was replaced by Keita Nakamura.
+Aliev was expected to face Emil Weber Meek on April 20, 2019, at UFC Fight Night 149.
+However, on March 3, 2019, it was announced that Meek withdrew from the bout due to undisclosed reasons and was replaced by Keita Nakamura.
 Aliev won the fight via unanimous decision.
 Following the bout, Aliev announced his retirement from mixed martial arts competition.